Sean Bean

 A scar is visible above the actor's left eye

-Such was his role as Richard Fenton in "Scarlett," an English aristocrat exterior hiding a sadistic and hypocritical nature.
-Bean masterfully portrayed the brutal lover character, gamekeeper Oliver Mellors, in the melodrama "Lady Chatterley's Lover."
+He brought this intensity to his role as Richard Fenton in "Scarlett," an English aristocrat whose refined exterior masked a sadistic and hypocritical nature.
+Bean masterfully portrayed the intense gamekeeper Oliver Mellors in the melodrama "Lady Chatterley's Lover."

 On the set of 'Lady Chatterley's Lover'